sap-tutorials/Tutorials/tutorials/s4hana-kut-create-smart-business-kpi/s4hana-kut-create-smart-business-kpi.md

     ![Report execution](kut_smbkpi_26.png)

-    ... and afterwards click on the catalog `Z_MONJE_TEC` similar to the picture below.
+    ... and afterwards click on the catalog  name `Catalog TechEd AppSpace` similar to the picture below.

     ![Report execution](kut_smbkpi_27.png)